Planning as Inference in Epidemiological Models: Models

 \subsection{Agent-Based Simulation}

 While compartmental models, such as the SEIR model described in Section \ref{sec:models:seir}, provide a mathematically well understood global approximation to disease dynamics, due to their coarse-grained statistical nature they cannot capture many important aspects and local details of the physical and social dynamics underlying the spread of a disease.
 These aspects include geographic information, spatio-temporal human interaction patterns in social hubs such as schools or workplaces, and the impact of individual beliefs on transmission events.
 To address these limitations, agent-based simulators (ABS) have been introduced.
 Such simulators have practically no restrictions in terms of expressiveness, i.e., they can make use of all features of modern Turing-complete programming languages, at the significant computational cost of simulating all details involved.
+FRED\footnote{\url{https://fred.publichealth.pitt.edu/}} \cite{GRE-13-FRED} is an instance of the class of epidemiological agent-based simulators that are currently available for use in policy-making.
+We chose to use FRED in this work because it has a version which is open-source and publicly-available.
+FRED captures demographic and geographic heterogeneities of the population by modelling every individual in a region, including realistic households, workplaces and social networks.
+Using census-based models available for every state and county in the US and selected international locations, FRED simulates interactions within the population in discrete time steps of one day.
+Transmission kernels model the spatial interaction between infectious places and susceptible agents.
+Agents follow their own belief about susceptibility, severity and provided social benefits and barriers, such as health insurance and paid sick leave.
+Additionally, FRED can model immunity at the individual and population level, as well as the co-evolution of different viral strains.
+These characteristics enable FRED to provide much more fine-grained policy advice at either the regional or national level, based on socio-economic and political information which cannot be incorporated into compartmental models.

+It is important to note here that FRED was built as a model for {\em influenza} pandemics, and in its publicly available version has not yet been adapted to \cov{}.
+Our experiments using FRED that appear later in Section \ref{sec:exp:fred} should be interpreted solely as illustrations of the methodology in Section \ref{sec:approach}, rather than as concrete results applying to the current \cov{} pandemic. {

-\paragraph{FRED: Fine-grained simulation of disease spreading}
+\subsubsection{FRED: Fine-grained simulation of disease spreading}

+FRED\footnote{\url{https://fred.publichealth.pitt.edu/}} \cite{GRE-13-FRED} is an instance of the class of epidemiological agent-based simulators that are currently available for use in policy-making.
+FRED is an agent-based modeling language and execution platform for simulating changes in a population over time.
+FRED represents individual persons, along with social contacts and interactions with the environment.
+This enables the model to include individual responses and behaviors that vary according to the individual’s characteristics, including demographics (age, sex, race, etc.), as well as the individual’s interactions with members of various social interaction groups, such as their neighborhood, school or workplace.
+The FRED user can define and track any dynamic condition for the individuals within the population, including diseases (such as covid-19), attitudes (such as vaccine acceptance), and behaviors (such as social distancing).